Herbert von Bismarck (1884–1955): Provenance and early years

 Bismarck was born at Stettin, a sea port which at that time was the administrative capital of the Prussian province of Pomerania.
 He was born into the Protestant Bismarck family, and thereby from a prominent branch of the aristocracy.
 His father, Philipp von Bismarck (1844–1894) was a Prussian landowner who also served at various times as an army officer, and then, during the final five years of his life, as a member of the Prussian state parliament.
 His grandfather, Bernhard von Bismarck (1810–1893, had been the eldest brother of Chancellor Otto von Bismarck.
-Little is known of his mother, born Hedwig von Harnier (1858-1945), who also came from a traditionalist land-owning family, and who was his father's second wife.
+Little is known of his mother, born Hedwig von Harnier (1858–1945), who also came from a traditionalist land-owning family, and who was his father's second wife.
 Herbert von Bismarck was the youngest of his father's three recorded sons.
 He was just 10 when his father died.
 A few years later, in 1899, Herbert was formally adopted as a foster child of the redoubtable and recently widowed Countess Ruth von Kleist-Retzow, in whose family apartment in Stettin he and his brother Gottfried were by now living, together with the Countess and her own children.

 He attended the König-Wilhelm-Gymnasium (secondary school) in Stettin, passing his school completion exams in 1903.
 He was described as a studious and intelligent student with an exceptional talent for sport.
-Between 1903 and 1906 he attended universities at Munich, Lausanne and Berlin.
+Between 1903 and 1906, he attended the Ludwig-Maximilians-Universität München, the University of Lausanne, and the Friedrich Wilhelm University of Berlin.
 He studied various aspects of Jurisprudence including Medical jurisprudence.
 There is also a reference to his having studied the History of Diplomacy.
 He then returned home to Pomerania where, according to one source, he obtained a doctorate in Contract Law from the University of Greifswald.
 In 1906, having passed the necessary Prussian state law exams (Level I), he embarked on a two-year period as a "Gerichtsreferendar" (trainee lawyer).
 He then served between 1908 and 1912, first in Stettin and then in Pyritz, as a "Regierungsreferendar", a trainee for senior government service, also passing a further set of state law exams (Level II) in 1912.
-In 1912 he was posted to Silesia, far to the south, accepting a position as a "Regierungsassessor" (judicial assistant) for the Frankenstein district administration, in the hill country south of Breslau.
-It was also in 1912 that on 16 February Herbert von Bismarck married Maria von Kleist-Retzow (1893-1959), a daughter of his former foster mother.
+In 1912, he was posted to Silesia, far to the south, accepting a position as a "Regierungsassessor" (judicial assistant) for the Frankenstein district administration, in the hill country south of Breslau.
+It was also in 1912 that on 16 February Herbert von Bismarck married Maria von Kleist-Retzow (1893–1959), a daughter of his former foster mother.